apify/apify-docs/README.md

 ### Code tabs

-See [docusaurus documentation for tabs](https://docusaurus.io/docs/markdown-features/tabs) for examples.
+See [Docusaurus documentation for tabs](https://docusaurus.io/docs/markdown-features/tabs) for examples.
 In Apify platform documentation, use the code tabs to always include examples for both JavaScript and Python languages.

 ```markdown
 import Tabs from '@theme/Tabs';